|Mr Ray Brandreth Esq||Mr Gary Spencer Esq||Mrs Helen Brewin|

 a) Clubs mutually agreeing to play their match before the date shown in the fixture book.

-b) In any League or Cup Competition a green may only be declared unfit at the outset as being unfit through inclement weather when both teams are present and both Captains and/or Green Steward agree that no play will be possible by 7.00pm.
+b) In any League or Cup Competition a green may be declared unfit through inclement weather by:

 RESULTS TO SECRETARY